-- Figures in the above table are on a managerial accounting basis.
-The difference between the exposure based on U.S. GAAP and that based on managerial accounting is attributable mainly to the netting of derivatives exposure as described in footnote 2 below and does not have a material impact on total exposure amounts set forth in the above table. - Figures in the above table represent gross exposure except for derivatives exposure which takes into consideration legally enforceable master netting agreements.
+- (1) Figures in the above table are on a managerial accounting basis.
+The difference between the exposure based on U.S. GAAP and that based on managerial accounting is attributable mainly to the netting of derivatives exposure as described in footnote 2 below and does not have a material impact on total exposure amounts set forth in the above table. - (2) Figures in the above table represent gross exposure except for derivatives exposure which takes into consideration legally enforceable master netting agreements.

-Exposure to Russia and Ukraine
+Exposure to Russia and Brazil

-As for our exposure to obligors in Russia, our principal banking subsidiaries (including their overseas subsidiaries) had a total of approximately \$5.3 billion in exposure as of March 31, 2014, which decreased to \$3.5 billion as of March 31, 2015.
-Our principal banking subsidiaries (including their overseas subsidiaries) had no exposure to obligors in Ukraine as of March 31, 2014 and 2015.
+As for our exposure to obligors in Russia and Brazil, our principal banking subsidiaries (including their overseas subsidiaries) had a total of approximately \$3.5 billion and \$7.6 billion in exposure as of March 31, 2015, respectively, which decreased to \$2.6 billion and \$7.4 billion as of March 31, 2016, respectively.
 The exposure amounts are on a managerial accounting basis, and footnotes 1 and 2 to the table immediately above are similarly applicable to these amounts.